mbst/nagios-nimrod/README.md

 # nagios-nimrod

-Nagios check for Nimrod metrics

 ## Overview

-This script is designed to retrieve metrics from a Nimrod server and process it as a Nagios check
+This script is designed to retrieve metrics from a Nimrod server and process it as a Nagios check.
+The initial implementation makes some basic assumtions:
+* Nimrod is running over http
+* Nimrod is receiving metrics in nanoseconds
+* The plugin is primarily designed for apache log metrics and response times
+* The 'alert' type also expects to process a gauge (primary use case is for scheduled tasks, checking for failures and how long they have been running)

 ## Installation